 We highlight the relationship between social media use and the Code on the next page.

 The Code emphasises the importance of putting the interests of people using or needing nursing or midwifery services first.
 You should always make sure that your behaviour on social media is in line with this.

 “Treat people with kindness, respect and compassion.”
 (The Code, paragraph 1.1)

 Do not post anything on social media that may be viewed as discriminatory, does not recognise individual choice or does not preserve the dignity of those receiving care.

-“As a nurse or midwife, you owe a duty of confidentiality to all those who are receiving care.”
+“As a nurse, midwife or nursing associate, you owe a duty of confidentiality to all those who are receiving care.”
 (The Code, paragraph 5)

-It is unacceptable for nurses and midwives to discuss matters related to the people in their care outside clinical settings.
+It is unacceptable for nurses, midwives and nursing associates to discuss matters related to the people in their care outside clinical settings.
 If you refer to your work or study on social media you need to demonstrate respect and professionalism towards all your patients or service users by respecting their right to privacy and confidentiality.
 This is regardless of whether you believe that there is a risk they could be identified.